sachinkmr2468/Income_Prediction/README.md

 #### Problem Statement:
     To build a classification methodology to predict the individual income based on given training data.
-    we need to sort out the individuals having income greate than 50 k or less than 50k.
+    we need to sort out the individuals having income greater than 50 k or less than 50k.

 #### Data Description